craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 ## The Village
 #### The Hovels (4/rr)

+A series of tents and small shed-homes.

 #### The Homes (4/rr)

+A neighborhood of large houses.

 #### The Villas (4/rr)

+A tight neighborhood of dense apartments.

 #### The Fields (4/rr)

+A large farming field.

 #### The Market (4/rr)

 #### The Outskirts, North (2/rr)